ZephyrCarter/troop223.github.io/index.md

   <hr>

 As previously stated, we try to go camping at least once a month. our goal is to get the scouts to a proficiant rank, while still having fun.
-The Troop goes to a variety of locations, including state parks, Private camp sites, and scout camps, and in addition we try to get the scouts aquainted to a variety of locations and conditions, including rain, snow, heat and PAIN!
-All jokes aside though, we try to get the scouts as prepaired as possible while still having fun. some of our activities on trips include: rapelling, biking, hiking, canoeing, shooting and much, much, more!
+The Troop goes to a variety of locations, including State parks, Private camp sites, and Scout camps, and in addition we try to get the scouts aquainted to a variety of locations and conditions, including rain, snow, heat and PAIN!
+All jokes aside though, we try to get the scouts as prepaired as possible while still having fun. some of our activities on trips include: Rapelling, biking, hiking, canoeing, shooting and much, much, more!

    <hr>